jamespeapen/journals/src/epigenetics/diverse_roles_dna_methylation_mammalian_development_disease.md

 of the genomic space.
 Their expression is controlled by CpG-rich promoters whose methylation is necessary for silencing them.
 DNMT3C is a newly discovered de novo DNMT specifically working to control retrotransposons.
-DNA methylation also servers to inactivate retrotransposons through the increased mutagenesis by deamination.
+DNA methylation also serves to inactivate retrotransposons through increased mutagenesis by deamination.

 ### Methylation patterning in development